perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 	- Require Security
 - **How can IPSec policies be managed:**
 	- Creating new policies and define the rules for the policy as required
-	- Create the set of filter lists and filter actions and then create the polciies
+	- Create the set of filter lists and filter actions, create the policies and add rules combining the filter lists with filter actions

+### Authentication Methods for IPSec